futureverse/future/news/index.md

   unknown future arguments: ‘interrupts’” for third-party future backends.

+- `future(..., packages = "missing-package")` did result in an error despite requesting a non-installed package.

 ### Deprecated and Defunct

-- Remove argument `earlySignal` from [`future()`](https://future.futureverse.org/reference/future.md),
+- Remove arguments `earlySignal` and `gc` from [`future()`](https://future.futureverse.org/reference/future.md), [`futureAssign()`](https://future.futureverse.org/reference/futureAssign.md),
-  [`futureAssign()`](https://future.futureverse.org/reference/futureAssign.md),
   and
   [`futureCall()`](https://future.futureverse.org/reference/future.md).
-  Attempts to set it is now ignored and will produce a deprecation warning.
+  Attempts to set them are now ignored and will produce deprecation warnings.

+- The `cluster` backend now defaults to `earlySignal = FALSE`.
+This was effectively already the case, because of an internal thinko bug.

 ## Version 1.68.0